Even when we know how to find the ten types of opportunity that exist in any situation, there are still three main

-For when we allow ourselves to step into the place where we align ourselves with what we care most about, we bring the most value to the world, we create the world as we want it to be, we gain the most energy and enthusiasm to succeed, and we fully express the best version of ourselves.
+And when we allow ourselves to step into the place where we align ourselves with what we care most about, we bring the most value to the world, we create the world as we want it to be, we gain the most energy and enthusiasm to succeed, and we fully express the best version of ourselves in the world.
 That, surely, is what life is for?

 And as Nelson Mandela and Marianne Williamson also said: